elmijail1/georgian-transliterator/README.md

 3. Get the same text in the Georgian script in the output window
 4. Copy it with the help of the button on the bottom right

-However, if you're willing to spend some time learning about how it works, you'll discover more cool features that will help you with _transliterating_ things.
-By the way, transliteration just means changing the text from one script to another.
-So despite being a formidable word, it describes a simple concept and is quite handy in this context, so I'll use it more often from now on.
+However, if you're willing to spend some time learning about how it works, you'll discover more cool features that will help you with _transliterating_ things from Latin to Georgian.

+(By the way, transliteration just means changing the text from one script to another.
+So despite being a formidable word, it describes a simple concept and is quite handy in this context, so I'll use it more often from now on.)